 She says that these days, generating your own content is a necessity.
 “If you don’t have your own stuff to put out there, you’re not distinct.
 You’re not in your full potential.”

 Do you need help getting your own stuff out there?
-Finish your first draft in five weeks with this free guide.
+Finish your first draft in five weeks with this guide.

 6. If you do begin to find success, stay cool.